KoralK5/AutonomousCar/README.md

 # Autonomous-Car
-A self-driving car from video using cv2
-It inputs video files and outputs a live representation of where the veichle should go.
+Code that inputs video files and outputs a live representation of where a veichle should go using cv2